AEjonanonymous/Direct-Product-Conjecture/README.md

  $$\mathbb{C}\mathbb{C}_{\epsilon}(f^{k})\ge k\cdot\mathbb{R}_{\delta}(f)-o(k)$$

   *Justification:* Combines steps one through four and takes the infimum over all valid protocols to close the derivation.

+  *Note:* In the formal verification layer, $o_k$ is treated as a fixed scalar slack parameter at each finite $k$ to satisfy the structural constraints of the Lean       script.

 ## ✅ Computer-Assisted Proof in Lean 4